-Like all councils we are presented with many Information Governance challenges, both internal and external, with regard to assuring our digital communication aims, such as preparing for no adequacy decision being granted by the EU.
-The Council acknowledges the changing risks and opportunities around information governance and is actively working on continued compliance with the Information Commissioners Office and Cabinet Office guidance.
+Like all councils we are presented with many Information Governance challenges, both internal and external, with regard to assuring our digital communication aims.
+The Council acknowledges the changing risks and opportunities around information governance and is actively working on continued compliance with legislation and the Information Commissioners Office guidance.